Children who have good pain management tend to recover faster. This leaflet contains information about:

 How will the NCA make your child feel?

-Sometimes children have said that they feel itchy or sick.
-It is important that you let the nurse know how they are feeling so that the nurse can give them some other medicine to reduce these symptoms.
+Some children have said that they feel itchy or sick.
+It is important that you let the nurse know how they are feeling so that the nurse can give them other medicine to reduce these symptoms.

 How long will your child need the NCA for?

-This will depend on your child’s pain or the type of operation they have had.
+This will depend on your child’s pain or the type of operation or illness your child has. .
 As your child gets better the button will need to be pressed less.
 Your child will be given other pain medicine such as Paracetamol alongside the NCA.
-When your child’s pain is improving and they are able to have other pain medicines, the NCA will be stopped.
+When your child’s pain is improving and they can have other pain medicines, the NCA will be stopped.

-Before stopping the NCA the nurse will assess your child to make sure pain is being controlled.
+Before stopping the NCA the nurse will assess your child to make sure pain is being appropriately managed.
+Your child will also carry on taking other medication that will help to manage their pain.
 Your child may need to continue some pain medicines when they get home.

 Will your child get addicted to the pain medication in the NCA?

-No, children do not become addicted to pain relieving medicine as it is being given to relieve pain from an operation or sickness.
-Usually your child will only need the pain medication through the NCA machine for a few days.
-If the NCA is used for more than a few days your child’s body may become used to the pain relieving medication, in this case the NCA may need to be reduced slowly.
+No, children do not become addicted to pain-relieving medicine as it is being given to manage pain after an operation or illness .
+Usually, your child will only need the pain medication through the NCA machine for a few days.
+If the NCA is used for more than a few days your child’s body may become used to the pain-relieving medication, in this case the NCA may need to be reduced slowly.

 What do you do if you are worried?